peick/go-gron/README.md

 # gron

-A go library to make JSON greppable.
+A go library to make JSON greppable inspired by https://github.com/tomnomnom/gron

 gron transforms JSON into discrete assignments to make it easier to grep for what you want and see the absolute 'path' to it.